 Credit by Exams

-You may earn credit through CLEP, DSST,Excelsior College, and ACT-PEP examinations.
+You may earn credit through CLEP/DSST/Excelsior College and/or ACT-PEP examinations.
+There is a minimal testing fee.
 Credit by examination is transcripted without charge when the learner's score is at the level recommended by ACE for credit.
 These exams are accepted to fulfill requirements in very specific ways.
 See your academic advisor before taking any credit-bearing exams to ascertain the appropriate exam for your degree plan.

 Credits earned by examination do not reduce the minimum required 30 semester credits of course work through Upper Iowa University for graduation.
 Credits earned by examination do not apply to the 60 graded credits needed to graduate with Magna or Summa Cum Laude honors.

 Credit for military training and job experience with recommendations by the ACE guidelines will be transcripted at no charge.
-Training completed may be verified by a SMART transcript or copies of certificates; a portfolio is not required.
+Training completed may be verified by an official CCAF transcript or Joint Service transcript (JST) or copies of certificates; a portfolio is not required.
 Up to 78 lower division semester credits and an additional 12 upper division semester ACE evaluated military credits may be transferred for a maximum of 90 semester credits toward the 120 semester credits required for graduation.
 ACE-recommended military credits do not reduce the minimum required 30 semester credits of course work through Upper Iowa University for a bachelor's degree.

 Credits earned through military training do not apply to the 60 graded credits needed to graduate with Magna or Summa Cum Laude honors.